cypress-io/cypress/cypress/v1.0/documentation/1-Commands/31-its.md

 # [cy.its( *propertyName* )](#section-usage)

-Gets the property with the specified name
+Gets the property with the specified name.

+You can also access multiple nested properties with **dot notation**.

 ***

 # Usage

+## Access properties

 ```javascript
 cy.wrap({foo: "bar"}).its("foo").should("eq", "bar") // true